helidon-io/helidon/docs/se/telemetry/using-opentelemetry-api.md

-The [OpenTelemetry auto-configure feature][opentelemetry-au] allows you to control many operational aspects of OpenTelemetry using environment variables, Java system properties, or—​with a little extra code—​config files rather than writing your own explicit Java code to prepare the runtime.
+The [OpenTelemetry auto-configure feature][opentelemetry-au] allows you to control many operational aspects of OpenTelemetry using environment variables, Java system properties, or with a little extra code config files rather than writing your own explicit Java code to prepare the runtime.
 Then your code can use the OpenTelemetry API as needed to manage tracing spans or metrics.